As an Amazon Associate, we may receive a small commission from qualifying purchases but at no extra cost to you.

 Torbie Cat Personality

-Since torbie is not necessarily the name of the breed but the coat color, it is not specific to one special breed.
+Since torbie is not necessarily the name of the breed but the coat color, personality characteristics is not specific to one special breed.

-You can find a torbie in many of the available cat breeds including the American Shorthair, Persian, Maine Coon, Cornish Rex, British Shorthair, and more.
+As aforementioned, you can find a Torbie in many of the available cat breeds including the American Shorthair, Persian, Maine Coon, Cornish Rex, British Shorthair, and more—which translates to one fact: varying personalities.

-Having said that, cats of this specific color tend to have a distinct temperament.
+Having said that, cats of this specific color patterns tend to have a distinct personality or temperament.

 UC Davis Veterinary Medical Teaching Hospital did a study on the link between coat color and behavior.